Ma'ale Levona

-According to the ARIJ, land from the neighboring Palestinian villages of Sinjil, Al-Lubban ash-Sharqiya, and Abwein were confiscated to build the settlement.
 The international community considers Ma'ale Levona and other Israeli settlements in the West Bank illegal under international law.
 However, the Israeli government disputes this.

 Etymology

 The valley may be named for the frankincense grown there in Biblical days for the incense used in the Tabernacle of near-by Shiloh.
 There was an Israelite village on the edge of the valley that also bore the name "Levonah" (Judges 21:19).
 The name of that ancient site is preserved in the name of the Palestinian village Al-Lubban ash-Sharqiya (Eastern Lubban), on part of whose land Ma'ale Levona is constructed.

 History in antiquity

 Khirbet el-Qutt, an archeological site, is situated directly north of Ma'ale Levona.
 Archaeologists suggest that it was a fortified Jewish village in the late Second Temple period.
 Three mikvehs, a hiding complex and a necropolis were found at the site.
 A fort or monastery was constructed on the site's eastern slopes during the Late Roman or Byzantine period.

 Another archaeological site, Khirbet Ghuraba, possibly the ancient Garob, is located across the wadi to the south.

 Ma'ale Levona overlooks the ancient mountain pass noteworthy as the site of the Battle of Ascent of Lebonah, the first battle of the Maccabees against the Selucids in what is known as the Maccabean Revolt (167–160 BCE).

 The mountain pass, the "Ascent of Levonah" is to the east of the village, and links the Levonah valley to its north with the Shiloh valley to its south.
 Judah Maccabee killed the Samarian mysarch Apollonius in this battle, taking his sword for himself.

 The archeologists suggested identifying the site with Lakitia, mentioned in Lamentations Rabbah as one of the three stations set up by Hadrian to catch fugitives after the Bar Kokhba revolt.